perrystephenson/midas/Documentation/UnderstandingTextMining.md

 This paradigm provides a nice breakdown for how different techniques apply to different objectives:

-1. Understanding the individual texts (NLP and text representation)
+1. Understanding the individual texts ([NLP](#natural-language-processing) and [text representation](#text-representation))
-2. Making generalisations about the language (word association)
+2. Making generalisations about the language ([word association](#word-association))
 3. Understanding the observer's perception of the world (topic mining)
 4. Inferences about the observer (Opinion mining and sentiment analysis)
 5. Predictions about the real world (text-based prediction)

-The rest of this document will be structured around these 5 areas.
+The rest of this document will be structured around these 5 areas - you can click the links above to jump straight to any of the sections below.

 ## Natural Language Processing